MattMcAdams/mattmcadams.com/src/sketchbook/2018/canopy.md

 title: Canopy
 date: 2018-08-22

-tags: ['analog', 'black and white']
+tags: ['digital', 'black and white']
 description: "Leaves and branches obscure the sun on the horizon."

 thumbnail: /images/sketchbook/2018/640/canopy.jpg